 You will have a CT or MRI scan to find out the exact position and size of the tumour.

 CT (computerised tomography) scan

 A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
-The scan is painless but takes 10–30 minutes.
+You will have a full body scan.
+The scan is painless and takes 10–30 minutes.
 CT scans use small amounts of radiation, which will be very unlikely to harm you or anyone you come into contact with.